CadyFavazzo/cadycrafts/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+# Crafts Galore

+Writing about making crafts is actually quite hard.

 ## About the Collection

+I haven't prepared anything to say about crafts.
+It's complicated.
+Crafts and art are all wrapped up in class and gender.
+If I were making this webiste for real, I'd write an essay about that.
+Instead, here are the types of crafts in this collection.

+# List:

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: